Cornerstone-OnDemand/modelkit-imdb/README.md

 It also serves as a sandbox for any developer willing to try out modelkit in _real conditions_, from the package organization to the Github CI and through the use of CLIs and HTTP serving.

+## TL;DR

+You can skip these different sections, and jump to the result hosted on `Heroku` at https://modelkit-imdb.herokuapp.com/docs/.

 ## Installation

 First, please `source .env` or run the following: